 The girls and I spent an afternoon crafting alongside each other.
 I worked on stenciling the table and cork board, while they each got to decorate a paper mache box to hold special arts and crafts supplies for their workspace.
-Here is a breakdown of what we did with some tips for you to have your own crafternoon!
+Read on to learn how to create a kids workspace with stencils!

 How to Stencil Paper Mâche Boxes

 I think paper mâche is the perfect medium to introduce kids to painting and stenciling.
 First, it is inexpensive, so if they “mess up”, it’s really not a big deal!
 Secondly, paper mâche comes in a variety of fun shapes and boxes so that kids can create a functional piece of decor too.
 I always stop by the paper mâche aisle when I am at Michaels for inspiration.
 The girls chose these fun star boxes to practice their stenciling.
 Here are some steps for stenciling with kids:

 Step 1.
 Prep workspace